OFS/ofs.github.io/docs/hw/n6001/dev_guides/hps_dev/hps_developer_ug.md

 A Snoop Control Unit (SCU) maintains coherency between the CPUs and communicates with the system Cache Coherency Unit (CCU).
 At a system level, the Cortex-A53 MPCore interfaces to a Generic Interrupt Controller (GIC), CCU, and System Memory Management Unit (SMMU).

 Beyond the Arm Cortex-A53 MPCore Processor, the HPS integrates a variety of useful peripherals for use in your design, such as Ethernet, USB, Memory Controller, on-chip RAM, SPI, UART and more.
-Refer to the [Intel® Agilex™ Hard Processor System Technical Reference Manual](https://www.intel.com/content/www/us/en/programmable/documentation/slu1548263438002.html) for more information.
+Refer to the [Agilex™ Hard Processor System Technical Reference Manual](https://www.intel.com/content/www/us/en/programmable/documentation/slu1548263438002.html) for more information.

 ### 2.2 Zarlink Device